Is Sealing Granite Countertops Really Necessary?

 Granite countertops can be customized to your unique needs and preferences.
 In this photo, Ice Blue granite surrounds a handy sink in the center island, and it’s been given unique edge shaping.
 With two levels, this island brings the cook and the rest of the family together.

-A glossy, polished surface makes the multi-shaded gray and white in Ganache granite really pop.
+A glossy, polished surface makes the multi-shaded gray and white in Virginia granite really pop.
 It’s important to understand that an impregnating sealer should not alter the color or finish of the granite counter.
 It won’t make a polished surface dull, or a matte counter shiny.
 It’s invisible when dry.

 Nevasca Mist